 Are you passionate about the legal system and making a positive impact on society?
 Learn how you can earn a legal studies or criminal justice degree with our WASC Senior College and University Commission accredited programs.

-Choosing Your Law Degree Path
+Choosing Your Law & Justice Degree Path

 When choosing a major within the field of law, it's important to consider your interests and career goals.
 If you're passionate about advocating for justice and defending the rights of others, a degree in criminal justice may be the right fit for you.
 On the other hand, if you have a strong business acumen and enjoy problem-solving, a degree in business law could lead to a successful career in corporate law or entrepreneurship.
 Regardless of the law major or concentration you choose, a career in legal studies offers lucrative job opportunities.